-Our study surveyed more than 8,000 people from 8 countries, with additional in-depth interviews with both consumers and subject-matter-experts on location and data privacy.
-The cross-section of population surveyed was broad, and the results are clear.
+Our study surveyed more than 8,000 people from 8 countries, with additional in-depth interviews with both consumers and subject-matter experts on location and data privacy.
+The cross-section of the population surveyed was broad, and the results are clear.

 People do not generally trust that services collecting their location data will handle that data appropriately.

 If the world is to embrace connected services like autonomous cars, drone deliveries and more, the people and businesses of the world are going to have to fundamentally rethink the issue of transparency in how location data is collected and used.

 80% of those surveyed lack confidence in how businesses handle location data, and 84% of people do not trust that laws and regulations will effectively ensure that their location data is not intentionally misused.
 To be brief: sharing location data raises feelings of anxiety and vulnerability, invoking fears of theft, spying or personal harm.

 These topics were present in mind during the time that those surveyed answered our questions.
 Nevertheless, only 22% of people surveyed check and update their location data settings proactively.
 Even among those that self-identify as ‘tech savvy’, only a third are likely to regularly check their location privacy settings.
 If it’s out of sight, it’s out of mind.

 This leaves room for a scenario where upon installing an application, a user may grant permission for the app to access location data.
 Later, when that app is automatically updated, it could grow more aggressive and less thoughtful in how it gathers and handles information — leading to a point where the user has no awareness of what data is being collected, and how it is being used.